LLNL/libROM/README.md

 implement a C++ scalable and incremental singular value decomposition based on the journal paper, i.e.,

-> Geoffrey M. Oxberry, Tanya Kostova-Vassilevska, William Arrighi, and Kyle Chand, [_Limited-memory adaptive snapshot selection for proper orthogonal decomposition_] (https://onlinelibrary.wiley.com/doi/full/10.1002/nme.5283), International Journal of Numerical Methods in Engineering, **109**:198--217.
+> Geoffrey M. Oxberry, Tanya Kostova-Vassilevska, William Arrighi, and Kyle Chand, [_Limited-memory adaptive snapshot selection for proper orthogonal decomposition_](https://onlinelibrary.wiley.com/doi/full/10.1002/nme.5283), International Journal of Numerical Methods in Engineering, **109**:198--217.

 In addition to the incremental singular value decomposition, many other features are added: